This section has selected published work by or about Primalise.

 Find Living-Learning-Livelihood Congruence

-Reva Malik
+Reva Jhingan Malik

 Mental models are algorithms of the mind.
 They are deep-rooted thinking constructs that govern the way we make meaning, and make choices.
 How did separating work from life ever become a mental model?
 It goes back to early 18th century.
 The Industrial revolution introduced the concept of ‘factory system’, which required large number of workers to travel from their homes to a central work location every day.
 For the many generations that have followed, it has been the normal they were born into; one they have taken so for granted that the contrary feels abnormal.
 So much so that the stress that the frustrating pursuit of finding balance – work-life balance, feels normal too.
 It is a given that perhaps never got challenged.